 A personal CRM is a tool for managing your own professional network, not a sales team’s pipeline.
 It helps you track conversations, remember key details, and follow up with confidence.
 This approach prevents important connections from going cold simply due to a busy schedule.

-A personal CRM serves as a strategic reference for every professional relationship you cultivate.
 While a sales CRM focuses on team targets and deal stages, a personal CRM is built for individual use.
 It’s designed for professionals who recognize their network as their most valuable business asset.

 More than just a smarter address book, this tool is an action plan for your network.
 By connecting to your email and calendar, it creates a single, unified timeline for every contact.
 You get the full story and the right reminders, so you always know who to talk to and what to say.